tikv/sig-transaction/design/parallel-commit/globally-non-unique-timestamps.md

 Disadvantages:

 * Rollback requires an additional read operation, potentially causing a performance regression.
 * Unable to block requests for pessimistic transactions that arrive late.
 This situation, once it arises on the primary key of a pessimistic transaction, may cause the pessimistic transaction to be correct.
 Impact.
+I think this can be addressed by treating a write with the same commit ts but different start ts as a rollback.

 ### Solution 2: Rollback CF